anis009/sinaEcom-client/README.md

 - Browse products by category and search for specific items
 - Add products to cart and update cart quantity or remove items
-- Checkout and make purchases securely using Stripe
+- Checkout and make purchases securely using Stripe,Bkash and Nagad
 - View order history and manage account settings
 ## Technologies